Understanding the Basics of Class Systems

 NOTES: How does one consent to a class system?
 Through voting.
 When we vote we confirm our commitment to the social contract and current system of government we live under.
 All things exist in balance, and there is a balance in voting too.
 An advisory vote is a good vote because the people get to express an opinion that isn’t specifically binding.
 If everyone could be free from influence, then democracy would always work, however people are not free from the influence of special interest and thus democracy does not always work.

-"Modern, Historic, and General Social Class Systems" is tagged with: American Politics, Left–right Politics, Liberalism, Social Contract Theory and the State of Nature, Socialism, Types of Governments
+"Modern, Historic, and General Social Class Systems" is tagged with: American Politics, Left–right Politics, Liberalism and Conservatism, Social Contract Theory and the State of Nature, Socialism, Types of Governments